puppetlabs/puppet-docs/source/puppet/5.0/upgrade_major_server.markdown

 * Add `/opt/puppetlabs/bin` to your `PATH` environment variable.
 There are lots of ways to accomplish this---do whatever works best for you.
 * Symlink all the binaries you use into a directory in your path.
-* Use the full path to run all Puppet commands (e.g. `/opt/puppetlabs/bin/puppet agent --test`).
+* Use the full path to run all Puppet commands (like `/opt/puppetlabs/bin/puppet agent --test`).

 ### Reconcile `puppet.conf`

 We also moved [`puppet.conf`][puppet.conf] to `/etc/puppetlabs/puppet/puppet.conf`, changed a lot of defaults, and removed many settings.
 Compare the new `puppet.conf` to the old one, which is probably at `/etc/puppet/puppet.conf`, and copy over the settings you need to keep.

-If you are installing Puppet Server 4 onto a new node, look at the [list of important settings](./config_important_settings.html#settings-for-puppet-master-servers) for stuff you might want to set now.
+If you are installing Puppet Server 5 onto a new node, look at the [list of important settings](./config_important_settings.html#settings-for-puppet-master-servers) for stuff you might want to set now.
 You can also remove the now-unused [`parser`](/puppet/3.8/reference/config_file_environment.html#parser) setting you enabled for the [future parser][future].

 ### Reconcile `auth.conf`

-Puppet 4 uses different HTTPS URLs to fetch configurations.
+Puppet now uses different HTTPS URLs from Puppet 3.8 to fetch configurations.
 Any rules in `auth.conf` that match Puppet 3-style URLs will have _no effect_.
 For more details, see the [Puppet Server compatibility documentation][].

 To convert the URLs:

 1. Open your old [`auth.conf`][auth.conf] file, which is probably at `/etc/puppet/auth.conf`.
 2. Identify [any _custom_ rules]({{puppetserver}}/compatibility_with_puppet_agent.html#transfer-and-update-authconf) you've added to your old [`auth.conf`][auth.conf] file.
 (Don't worry about default rules.)
-3. Change the `path` of each custom rule to use Puppet 4 URLs.
+3. Change the `path` of each custom rule to use Puppet 5 URLs.
     1. Add `/puppet/v3` to the beginning of most paths.
     2. Configure the `certificate_status` endpoint in `auth.conf`.
-Puppet Server's `ca.conf` file is [deprecated][] as of Puppet Server 2.2.
 4. (Optional) Convert your rules to use new authorization methods and `auth.conf` format.
 See the [Puppet Server configuration documentation]({{puppetserver}}/configuration.html) for details.
 5. Add the custom rules to Puppet Server's new `/etc/puppetlabs/puppet/conf.d/auth.conf` file.

-#### Example `auth.conf` rules for Puppet 3 and 4 agents
+#### Example `auth.conf` rules for Puppet 3 and 5 agents

-The other examples in this section convert this Puppet 3 example `auth.conf` rule to be compatible with Puppet 4:
+The other examples in this section convert this Puppet 3 example `auth.conf` rule to be compatible with Puppet 5:

 ```
 # Puppet 3 auth.conf on the master